 Be a collaboration supremo

-No matter what your job, if you’re not adept at stakeholder management you stand little chance of being promoted regionally, says Adam Jeffes, associate director of financial services at recruiters Morgan McKinley in Hong Kong.
+No matter what your job, if you’re not adept at stakeholder management you stand little chance of being promoted regionally, says Sandeep Mohanan, manager of front-office financial services at recruiters Morgan McKinley in Hong Kong.
 “You need support from across the region.
 Somebody with a reputation for collaboration is more likely to succeed than an unknown or combative personality.”

 Map your bank